Academic appeals

 The academic appeals process is confidential.

-However, in order to ensure that full consideration can be given to your case, your form and any supporting evidence you provided will be shared with your head of department(s), or a delegate from your department, as well as with other University staff whose input is deemed necessary.
+However, in order to ensure that full consideration can be given to your case, your form and any supporting evidence you provided will be shared with your head of school(s), or a delegate from your department, as well as with other University staff whose input is deemed necessary.

 A faculty officer and the process administrators will also have access to these documents.